calffey/Aetos/README.md

 ![Aetos](assets/aetos-logo-horiz.jpg)

-### Aetos is a mobile application for monitoring the health & performance of GCE Kubernetes clusters.
+### Aetos is a mobile application for monitoring the health & performance of GKE Kubernetes clusters.

 Accessing real-time metrics of Kubernetes data is imperative in order to ensure proper cluster health & performance.
 But keeping an eye on these metrics can get tricky.